 - Navigability study: replacement of berthing island fender “JET”, 2018

-- Maritime foundations for the anchoring of floating structures at berth 7C extension, 2018
+- Maritime study on the anchoring of floating structures at berth 7C extension, 2018

 - Establishment of the VTS and MRCC of the Republic of Slovenia, 2018